 The statement is still very much true, but there’s a hole—you can say that for pretty much anything.
 I mean, there are professional hot dog eaters, you know?

-So, while I 100% stand behind the fact that your child gamer should progress from playing video games to learning how to design or code video games as a career, they actually can, gasp, make a career from simply playing video games.
+So, while I 100% stand behind the fact that your child gamer should progress from playing video games to learning how to design or code video games as a career, they actually can (gasp!) make a career from simply playing video games.

-There is no more fighting it.
+There's no more fighting it.
 It’s not a fluke thing where one kid got lucky and is the master gamer of all the world and thus, gets paid for displaying their skills.

 “The eSports industry has grown at a tremendous pace over the past few years.
 Per a report from Newzoo, total eSports revenue jumped from $493 million in 2016 to $655 million in 2017, and total revenue could exceed $900 million in 2018.”

-eSports, if you didn’t know, is competitive video gaming, where professional gamers go head to head in a multiplayer game in front of spectators.
+eSports, if you didn’t know, is competitive video gaming, where professional gamers go head-to-head in a multiplayer game in front of spectators.
 So yes, like sports with teams competing for the victory, except with video games.
 (View more eSports information.)

 Back to the quote above—over half a billion dollars!
-That’s money from sponsorships, where big name tech companies are putting funds behind eSports teams.
+That’s money from sponsorships, where big-name tech companies are putting funds behind eSports teams.
 It’s also money from media rights, where broadcasters like Twitch and YouTube pay to stream these live gaming events.
 And of course, it’s money from advertising, merchandise, and much more.

 Colleges have eSports programs.
 There are eSports summer camps.

-And, there isn’t just money to be made from such eSports events.
+And there isn’t just money to be made from such eSports events.
 In fact, a professional gamer can simply stream themselves playing video games from home and earn money while doing so.
 Such revenue comes in the form of receiving donations or tips from viewers, building their own subscriber count, and again, getting sponsored or displaying ads during their streams.

 Not to mention that, just like professional sports, gamers can earn money training or coaching others.